Even though students are not able to travel during this time, you can still engage with new cultures virtually.

 Students may choose to participate in virtual study abroad opportunities offered by Other SUNY campuses, but they can not concurrently enroll in an Other SUNY program and in regular UB courses in either the winter session or the semester.
 Students can not concurrently enroll in an Other SUNY and a UB study abroad opportunity in the semester.

 Interested UB students are encouraged to make an appointment with Karen Joppe to discuss participation in a virtual program.
-To schedule an appointment, please call (716-645-3912) or email (firstname.lastname@example.org) anytime during normal business hours (Monday - Friday, 8:30am - 4:30pm).
-Additionally, Karen Joppe can be reached directly by email at email@example.com.
+Karen Joppe can be reached by email firstname.lastname@example.org or you may schedule an appointment via Navigate: Schedule an Appointment.

 SUNY Contact: Karen Joppe (email@example.com)